 NOTE 16: Support of DNS over (D)TLS is based on the informative requirements as specified in 3GPP TS 33.501 [24] and it is implemented based on the operator requirement.

 If the PDU SESSION ESTABLISHMENT REQUEST message includes the Service-level-AA container IE with the service-level device ID set to the CAA-level UAV ID, then when the SMF is informed by UAS NF that UUAA-SM is successful, the SMF shall include the service-level-AA response in the Service-level-AA container IE of the PDU SESSION ESTABLISHMENT ACCEPT message and set the value to the service-level-AA result.
-Then SMF may include the service-level device ID and the service-level-AA payload in the Service-level-AA container IE of the PDU SESSION ESTABLISHMENT ACCEPT message and set the value to the CAA-level UAV ID and the the UUAA authorization payload respectively if received from the UAS-NF.
+Then SMF may include the service-level device ID, the Service-level-AA payload type and the service-level-AA payload in the Service-level-AA container IE of the PDU SESSION ESTABLISHMENT ACCEPT message and set the value to the CAA-level UAV ID, "UUAA payload" and the the UUAA authorization payload respectively if received from the UAS-NF.

 If the network accepts the PDU session establishment for C2 communication, the network shall include the C2 aviation container IE (or service-level AA container IE) in the PDU SESSION ESTABLISHMENT ACCEPT message.
 The C2 aviation container IE (or service-level AA container IE):